+6.5.
+Adequate contractual arrangements for activities conducted by external organizations or individuals should be established.

 6.6.
-Adequate contractual arrangements for activities conducted by external organizations or individuals should be established.
+To support the achievement and development of collective and individual competences, managers within the organization should consider the needed competences in the following areas:

+- (a) A knowledge of the facility and/or activity, and the associated radiation risks; - (b) A knowledge of the management system and related documentation including the organizational structure, responsibilities and levels of authorities, process description, work procedures and instructions; - (c) A knowledge of regulatory requirements; - (d) A knowledge of nuclear safety and security measures including their interface - (e) An understanding of organization's values and behavioural expectations, and the organization's safety culture framework; - (f) Needed skills.

 6.7.
-To support the achievement and development of collective and individual competences, managers within the organization should consider the need for the following:

-- (a) A knowledge of the facility and/or activity, and the associated radiation risks; - (b) A knowledge of the management system and related documentation including the organizational structure, responsibilities and levels of authorities, process description, work procedures and instructions; - (c) A knowledge of regulatory requirements; - (d) An understanding of organization's values and behavioural expectations, and the organization's safety culture framework.
+Managers at all levels should ensure the timely specification and acquisition of the competences necessary (e.g. for specific tasks) and should make provisions for the timely delivery of training and qualification.

 6.8.
-Senior management should ensure the timely specification and acquisition of the competences necessary (e.g. for specific tasks) and should make provisions for the timely delivery of training and qualification.
+Paragraph 4.23 of GSR Part 2 [2] states that "...An evaluation shall be conducted of the effectiveness of the training and of the actions taken."
+The evaluation of training effectiveness should include individual performance, training organization performance, and the appropriateness of the training process.

 6.9.
-Paragraph 4.23 of GSR Part 2 [2] states that "An evaluation shall be conducted of the effectiveness of the training and of the actions taken."
-The evaluation of training effectiveness should include individual performance, training organization performance, and the effectiveness of the training process.
+The organization should apply a graded approach to the different elements of the training programme (e.g. analysis of training needs, development, review and approval of the training programme, evaluation of its effectiveness) ensuring that an appropriate level of detail is employed.

 6.10.
-The organization should apply a graded approach to the evaluation of different elements of the training programme (e.g. analysis of training needs, review and approval of the training programme, evaluation of its effectiveness) for example by ensuring that an appropriate level of detail is employed.

-6.11.
 Senior management should analyse and plan for the organization's future competence needs.
 This should include consideration of the following:

-- (a) The future needs related to the organization's strategy, goals, plans and objectives; - (b) Any planned refurbishments of a facility (e.g. owing to equipment ageing or obsolescence), or organizational changes (e.g. owing to the departure of management or staff); - (c) Predicted future demographic and economic conditions; - (d) Future changes to regulatory requirements that could affect the organization.
+- (a) The future needs related to the organization's strategy, goals, plans and objectives; - (b) Any planned refurbishments of a facility (e.g. owing to equipment ageing or obsolescence), major change in the technologies or equipment supporting the activities, or organizational changes (e.g. owing to the departure of management or staff); - (c) Predicted future demographic and economic conditions; - (d) Future changes to regulatory requirements that could affect the organization.

-6.12.
+6.11.
 Managers at all levels should contribute to the development of staff competences and should pay special attention to positions that are critical to safety.
 Managers should take actions to develop, maintain and improve the staff knowledge, skills and abilities necessary for safety and for understanding the safety consequences of inadequate or incorrect work.

+6.12.
+Managers at all levels should create a respectful working environment that has a positive influence on the motivation, satisfaction, and performance of individuals.

 6.13.
-Managers at all levels should create a respectful working environment that has a positive influence on the motivation, satisfaction, and performance of individuals.

-6.14.
 Paragraph 4.27 of GSR Part 2 [2] states that "The knowledge and the information of the organization shall be managed as a resource."
 Senior management should treat knowledge and information as fundamental resources that are essential for achieving the goals, strategies, plans and objectives of the organization.
 To manage knowledge and information, senior management should undertake the following: